GUNN IMS

 • UBC GUNN IMS will not be responsible for any damages, including costs incurred for scheduled travel or accommodation, or denial of refund, related to cancellation of attendance at any scheduled GUNN IMS courses that arise because the registrant is unable to travel to the event/conference due to a travel ban or the registrant chooses not to attend due to potential health concerns related to COVID-19.
 Registrants are encouraged to obtain comprehensive travel insurance to provide protection in these circumstances.
 Registrants who cancel in accordance with the terms of their event/conference registration will receive a refund as set out in the registration contract.

-• Cancellations by the organizers: the Division of Continuing Professional Development reserves the right to cancel an educational program fourteen (14) calendar days prior to the course date.
+• Cancellations by the organizers: the Faculty of Medicine reserves the right to cancel an educational program fourteen (14) calendar days prior to the course date.
 Each registrant will be notified by email, followed by a full refund.
 The University of British Columbia is not responsible for any costs, including, but not limited to, airline or hotel penalties.

 Course Transfer Policy: